ThomasMBury/ewstools/README.md

 ```
 pip install git+https://github.com/thomasmbury/ewstools.git#egg=ewstools
 ```
-Note, the development version comes with the risk of undergoing continual changes, and has not undergone the level of scrutiny of official releases of *ewstools*.
+Note, the development version comes with the risk of undergoing continual changes, and has not undergone the level of scrutiny of official releases.

 ## Tutorials